Skip Navigation

 Science: 3.
 Mosquitoes: 2.

 Rightfully, these Jurassic-Park-esque technologies beg the classic eschatological question: What does it mean to mess with nature?
 Hesitancy is already circulating on the airwaves, with one Nigerian environmentalist, Nnimmo Bassey, writing of the stalled São Tomé project, “People cannot consent to what they do not understand.
 They’re just being used as guinea pigs.”
-In the Florida Keys, Oxitec trials were halted after residents raised concerns about the gene-editing technology.
+In the Florida Keys, Oxitec trials were temporarily halted after residents raised concerns about the gene-engineering technology.
 Delusion runs rampant, with suggestions that “Bill Gates’ gene-edited mosquitoes” were responsible for an uptick in malaria cases after a release in Texas—a scientifically impossible feat.

 Science: 3.
 Mosquitoes: 3.

-While gene editing is an approach that must be undertaken with caution and proper monitoring, there is no reason to believe that modified mosquitoes pose any great threat to our well-being.
+While gene engineering is an approach that must be undertaken with caution and proper monitoring, there is no reason to believe that modified mosquitoes pose any great threat to our well-being.
 Dwelling on future doomsday scenarios will do little to alleviate the catastrophe that we are facing today: 700,000 people die annually from mosquito-borne diseases.
 To not fight for these lives as best we can would perhaps be the greatest injustice humanity can inflict on itself.

 The WMP, Oxitec, and University of California scientists sell a great story, and if they can succeed in eradicating dengue or malaria, it will undoubtedly be one of humanity’s greatest triumphs.
 But history tells us that it will certainly be a battle: As soon as funding for mosquito releases drops (an incessant risk when it comes to diseases classically associated with the Third World) or research into new dengue or malaria strains is forgotten, progress will stall.
 Wolbachia bacteria are not the silver-bullet, one-and-done solution that the WMP sells—far from it—and gene-edited mosquitoes will have to constantly change to counter the evolutionary pressure of mutating viruses.